 MUC16 is a highly glycosylated transmembrane protein with a very large extracellular region.
 It serves as a physical mucous barrier protecting the epithelium from invasion by pathogens.
-In cancer, MUC16 expression increases the risk of metastases and contributes to tumor immunosuppression.
-When overexpressed in tumors, the large extracellular domain of the MUC16 protein, known as CA-125, is shed.
+In tumors, the large extracellular domain of the MUC16 protein, known as CA-125, is shed.
 CA-125 is used as a biomarker of tumor progression in patients with ovarian, pancreatic and other cancers.
 Previous therapeutic approaches targeting MUC16 have not proven to be effective because they bind to soluble CA-125, whereas TC-220 is activated only upon binding to MUC16 expressed on the surface of tumor cells.